oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     mode should be enabled.

     This attribute is needed for continuous query notification (CQN) and high availability event notifications.
-The default value is False.
+The default value is *False*.

     This attribute is only supported in python-oracledb Thick mode.